 Pomona of Montana Heritage Apples

-The purpose of this guide is to provide users with a starting point for identifying possible cultivars their heritage tree might be.
+The purpose of this guide is to provide users with a starting point for identifying their cultivar.
 Using simple fruit characteristics, DNA sampling and historical documentation, this guide will help the user narrow their search to more fully understand their fruit and its place in Montana’s history of fruit production.